-Configure properties of a cluster to control whether or not a shared data folder is used, or whether asynchronous operation replays are enabled for all cluster packages.
+Configure properties of a cluster to control whether asynchronous operation replays are enabled for all cluster packages.

 - 1. In Sybase Control Center navigation pane, click the name of the cluster. - 2.
 In the administration view, click General. - 3.
-To synchronize data across Unwired Server nodes in the cluster:
+Configure the queue limit for asynchronous operation replays in Asynchronous operation replay queue count.
+The minimum acceptable queue count is 1 and the default is 5.